 Understanding When Demanding Particulars Is Appropriate and Permissible Within Small Claims Court Cases

-To help ensure fairness and a just outcome to a lawsuit, including a lawsuit within the Small Claims Court, the allegations within the Plaintiff's Claim (Form 7A) document as stated by the Plaintiff as well as the allegations within the Defence (Form 9A) document as stated by the Defendant, must be capable of a reasonable understanding.
+To ensure fairness within a lawsuit, including a Small Claims Court lawsuit, the allegations of the Plaintiff as provided within the Plaintiff's Claim (Form 7A) or the allegations of a Defendant as provided within the Defence (Form 9A) document, also known as the pleadings documents, must be clear and concise so to enable an adequate understanding.
 The requirement of understandable documents, known as pleadings, helps enable that the parties to the litigation can appreciate what the case is about and can respond appropriately.
-If pleading documents are insufficient detailed, a Demand For Particulars may be served as a request for more details.
+Where the pleading documents are vague or lacking sufficient detail, a Demand For Particulars may be issued.

 7.01 (2) The following requirements apply to the claim: